-The circular economy is about rethinking how we use our raw materials and resources to create a sustainable economy free of waste and emissions.
-It means shifting from the current linear model of “take, make, waste” to an economy where we “reduce, reuse, recycle”.
+The circular economy offers a systemic response to the climate crisis.
+It is about rethinking how we use our raw materials and resources to create a sustainable economy free of waste and emissions.
+It means shifting from the current linear model of ‘take, make, waste’ to an economy where we ‘reduce, reuse, recycle’.

-Many companies have started a journey to become more circular, which happens in many forms and shapes.
-There are well-known companies enabling product-sharing, such as Uber and Airbnb.
-But others like Philips and Michelin are actively redesigning the production and use of their lighting and tyres, for example.
+Many companies have started a journey to become more circular, which happens in many shapes and forms.
+There are well-known companies enabling product-sharing.
+Others like Signify and Michelin are actively redesigning the production and use of their lighting and tyres, for example.